 Please contact us if you'd like to work with us:

 We work with world class market leading technology companies to create bespoke platforms and services for the design, production and distribution of Mwabu content throughout Africa.

-We work with local and national partners to implement Mwabu programmes as a sustainable solution to our customers around Africa.
-Our partners are experts when it comes to working with schools and organisations to ensure the most effective understanding and use of Mwabu content.
+We work with local and national partners to implement Mwabu programmes as a sustainable learning solution.
+Our partners are experts when it comes to working with schools and organisations to ensure the most effective use of Mwabu content.

 The iAfrica Foundation was set up in 2015 to find sustainable technology solutions that can transform education standards in